runeburner/runeburner.github.io/src/Manual/manual/en/DIE.md

 # DIE

-The DIE action can be return to immediately destroy your golem.
+The DIE action can be returned to immediately destroy your golem.